2468scout/2468Scout-Python-Server/README.md

 The entire bee movie script except every bee is replaced with useful data and analytics.

 # CONTRIBUTORS
-Lauren Wang
+Lauren Wang,
-Ian Hunicke-Smith
+Ian Hunicke-Smith,
-Honorary mention to the resident Ruby wizard Michael Watson
+Honorable mention to the resident Ruby wizard Michael Watson

 # GENERAL PLAN
 * Interaction with FRC API and basic get/post requests by week 1